jsyang/agi/README.md

 - Game object should be able to collide with other game objects
 - Cannot press F10 to leave first room communicator scene
   - F10 key not implemented
+- print.at and text.screen not really working properly

+- Need to filter buttons by keywords
+- Mouse control?
+Or virtual joystick control?

 ## AGI Architecture